-Diversity & Inclusion
+Diversity and Inclusion

-AA Insurance's goal is to attract diverse talent, to build leadership capability to enable employees to realise their full potential.
+AA Insurance's goal is to attract diverse talent, promote inclusivity and build leadership capability to enable employees to realise their full potential.

 AA Insurance is a member of Diversity Works who are assisting with the development of the Company's Diversity and Inclusion Plan.